Last Updated on February 26, 2021 by Jim Ferri

 It was due to a lack of records when my paternal grandfather’s family emigrated to the U.S. in the late 1800s.
 After Patricia passed away, I continued her search and, using some online tools that weren’t available to her, I was able to make the connection.

 Now, my wife Marjorie and I were driving south in Italy, headed for Accettura, a small town of 1,800 nestled in the mountains of Basilicata in the insole of Italy’s boot.
-I couldn’t help but think of Patricia, now deceased, and what this trip would have meant for her.
+While we were getting closer to finding my family in Italy, I couldn’t help but think of Patricia, now deceased, and what this trip would have meant for her.

 People know Accettura best for the Maggio di San Giuliano, the town’s festive “wedding between trees,” which dates back to the 7th century.
 During the Maggio, the largest oak tree in the forest (the male) and a holly (the female) are grafted in a pagan arboreal ritual that now celebrates St. Julian.
 It takes 56 pairs of oxen to drag the tree from the forest for the festival that begins on Pentecost Sunday and continues for three days.